chef-boneyard/delivery-sugar/README.md

 end
 ```

-Trigger a kitchen converge & destroy action using Ec2 driver and poiting to `.kitchen.ec2.yml`
+Trigger a kitchen converge & destroy action using Ec2 driver and pointing to `.kitchen.ec2.yml`
 file inside the repository path in Delivery.

 ```ruby